dvdmtw98/blog/Post Vault/articles/2022-08-13-docker-101-part-3-containers.md

 There are 5 states in which a container can exist during its entire lifetime.
 These states are illustrated in the figure below.

-In this article, we will be covering the 3 main states that we need to know in order to work with containers - Running, Stopped, and Removed
+In this article, we will be covering the 3 main states that we need to know to work with containers - Running, Stopped, and Removed

 ![Docker Container Lifecycle](images/docker-container/docker-container-lifecycle.png)